 1994 The stage musical Copacabana (based on Barry Manilow's song) opens in London.

 1979 The Charlie Daniels Band release "The Devil Went Down To Georgia."
+Daniels plays the fiddle parts for both Johnny and the Devil; he says the Devil part is "just a bunch of noise."

-2013 Bobby 'Blue' Bland dies of an undisclosed illness at age 83.
+2013 Bobby "Blue" Bland dies of an undisclosed illness at age 83.

 2006 Kevin Richardson of Backstreet Boys leaves the group to pursue other interests.